drwpow/pow.rs/src/pages/blog/cloud-jumping-with-manifold.md

 ---
-title: 'cloud-jumping: swap hosted services easily with Manifold'
+title: 'Cloud-jumping: swap hosted services easily with Manifold'
 description: how to take back full control of your cloud services in one afternoon
 date: 2018-04-13
 tags: ['dev']